gnuradio/gr-governance/aoa.md

-1. The Association's purpose is the promotion and distribution of software defined radio software in terms of free software, and the software "GNU Radio" in particular, to promote the free exchange of knowledge and equality of opportunity in accessing software as well as education, science and research.
+1. The Association's purpose is the promotion and distribution of software defined radio software in terms of free software, and the software "GNU Radio" in particular, to promote the free exchange of knowledge and equality of opportunity in accessing software as well as education, science and research, and to build and grow a community which in turn fosters the development of new ideas, promotes the expansion of knowledge, and supports the ever growing network of projects relying on Software Defined Radio.
 2. The aim of the articles of association is to promote
    a. education, exchange of opinions and cooperation between users, developers
       and researchers